 In an effort to link bicycle trips with long distance regional trips, secure bicycle storage facilities should be provided at all transit hubs within the city; such locations include the planned RGRTA Transit Center on Mortimer Street and the Amtrak station on Central Avenue.
 This would allow commuters and other travelers to go between home, work, and other destinations without the use of a personal vehicle, should that be their choice, which effectively increases transportation options and reduces emissions and traffic congestion.
 Such a program would also leverage the existing bike racks provided on RTS buses.
 Bicycle storage lockers should also be considered at other high demand destinations, including office buildings and major retail areas.

-According to the peer city review, Boulder, Colorado, provides bicycle storage lockers at each of its transit
+According to the peer city review, Boulder, Colorado provides bicycle storage lockers at each of its transit hubs, free of charge to users.
+The city of Montréal is

 Recommended Bicycle Parking Locations